 I originally thought about using the piping around the neckline, to make a clean, sharp, seam with that floaty silk, but it was suggested I understitch it instead, and that worked just fine.
 I’m glad I didn’t use the piping there because it does add a little bulk, and I made sure I packed my trusty iron for the con to de-wonk the hem before heading out, and that helped.

 Sewing the dress was a good experience.
 I sewed a fabric I had never worked with before, and while it isn’t perfect, I don’t regret it.
 I feel like I learn something new with every project, and this was definitely no exception!
-I didn’t even get into the genius way the invisible zip is installed, but I know I’ll be using that technique in the future.
+I didn’t even get into , but I know I’ll be using that technique in the future.

 I really like the pattern, and I think I will definitely make it again!